wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-security/includes/4-configure-protection-policies-mobile-devices.md

 The app protection policy organizes data protection into three distinct levels, each building on the elements in the previous framework:

 #### Enterprise basic data protection (level 1)
-This is an entry level configuration, and makes sure that all apps are protected with a PIN and all data is encrypted.
+This is an entry level configuration and makes sure that all apps are protected with a PIN and all data is encrypted.
 It also gives selective wipe operations.

 #### Enterprise enhanced data protection (level 2)
-This configuration is the most applicable to mobile users access work data as it introduces a minimum operating system requirement, and data leak prevention mechanisms.
+This configuration is the most applicable to mobile users who access work data as it introduces a minimum operating system requirement, and data leak prevention mechanisms.

 #### Enterprise high data protection (level 3)
 This level of configuration is applied for users that are accessing high risk data.
 It introduces app protection policy Mobile Threat Defense, enhanced PIN config, and advanced data protection mechanisms.